mbbu/Icipe-hpc-environment/README.md

  ICIPE HPC Environment Modules
 This repo contains [Environment Modules](http://modules.sourceforge.net) used in [Icipe computing infrastucture](https://hpc01.icipe.org/) infrastructure.

-For a full list of software, including build and usage instructions, see the [list of software](http://hpc02.icipe.org/doku.php) on ICIPE's HPC wiki.
+For a full list of software, including build and usage instructions.

 ## Assumptions
 These modules load and unload programs installed in the `/opt/apps/$SOFTWARE/$SOFTWARE_VERSION` directory.